 Who is CBP Officer ?
 What is their role ?

 Customs and Border Protection (CBP) Officer is the officer at port of entry, who will check your documents, ask you some questions and ensure that you are properly authorized to enter in US.
-Their role is to ensure physical and economic security of United States.
+Their role is to ensure the physical and economic security of the United States.
 They have a guiding manual on what to do for the best interests of United States.
-For students, they would typically check your I-20, school info, etc and make sure you are having all correct documents.

 What is Primary Inspection Booth ?
 What to expect here ?